 This organization shall be known as The Utah Symphony Guild.

 Because we believe that great music can elevate the human spirit, the purpose of the Guild is to foster, promote, and facilitate the operation of Utah Symphony financially, socially, and educationally.
 The Utah Symphony Guild shall be an unincorporated nonprofit organization, operating under the ultimate control and direction of the Utah Symphony | Utah Opera (USUO) Board of Trustees, in accordance with the Amended and Restated by-laws of USUO.

 Article III – Officers and Board

-The Executive Committee of the Guild shall consist of its Officers, namely its President and six (6) Vice Presidents, one of whom shall be the Executive Vice President / President Elect, the others being a Membership Vice President, a Social Vice President, a Development Vice President, an Education Vice President, and a Youth Guild Vice President.
+The Executive Committee of the Guild shall consist of its Officers, namely its President and seven (7) Vice Presidents, one of whom shall be the Executive Vice President / President Elect, the others being a Membership Vice President, a Social Vice President, a Development Vice President, an Education Vice President, a Youth Guild Vice President, and a Gift Shop Vice President.
 In addition to these Officers, the Committee shall also include a Recording Secretary, a Corresponding Secretary, a Treasurer, a Publicity Director, a Parliamentarian, and the Immediate Past-President.
 The Staff Liaison shall be an Associate Member of this Committee.
 Other persons with special responsibilities may be associated with this Committee pending Committee approval.
 Associate Members have no voting rights.

 In addition to the members of the Executive Committee, the Board may include an Assistant Treasurer, an Assistant Recording Secretary, and an Assistant Corresponding Secretary.
 The Historian and Orchestra Liaison shall also be members of this Board, as shall Chairs of committees appointed by the President or the Vice Presidents to accomplish special tasks.